 But the concert had almost never happened.
 Handel had requested Christ Church and St Patrick’s Cathedral’s choirs to perform the piece.
 (The women’s roles were sung by established stage singers.)
 This was not an innovation; charity concerts at which the church choirs performed were a regular occurance.
 But Jonathan Swift as Dean objected to the choir of St Patrick’s Cathedral performing in a musical hall.
 In January, three months before the performance, he sent out a note entreating the subDean and chapter to punish any who should perform in “a club of Fidlers in Fishamble Street”.
 “My Resolution”, he concluded, “is to preserve the Dignity of my Station, and the Honour of my Chapter”.

 Luckily (and for unknown reasons) Swift relented in time.
-The performance went ahead.
+The performance went ahead after a single full rehearsal.
 Faulkners Dublin Journal tells us, “Words are wanting to express the exquisite Delight it afforded to the admiring crouded Audience.
 The Sublime, the Grand, and the Tender, adapted to the most elevated, majestick, and moving words, conspired to transport and charm the ravished Heart and Ear.”

 Another link between Handel and Swift (and see this blog post for more on Arbuthnot):